 Zhou is a professor of psychology and has taught at the University of St. Francis since 1995.
 Zhou holds a Ph.D. in psychology from Miami University, Ohio.
 She has been honored by the University of St. Francis as a recipient of the Achievement in Scholarship Award and the Excellence in Teaching Award.
 She has been awarded many summer mini-grants for research at USF.
 She is also listed in Who’s Who Among America’s Teachers and an active member of the nation’s oldest multiple-academic-disciplines honor society of Phi Kappa Phi.

 “Can you learn everything you need for your entire life in four years of college?”
-Dr. Ling-Yi Zhou asks the students in her psychology class.
+Dr. Ling-Yi Zhou asks her students.
 She doesn’t believe so.
-“The most important thing is to learn how to learn so that you can meet future challenges in the world.
-You have to be able to learn on your own after you have left the formal educational system, for lifelong learning.”
+“One of the essential goals to achieve from getting higher education is the ability to learn on your own after you have left the formal educational system, for lifelong learning.”

 Zhou likes to share her continuous learning experiences with her students to emphasize the necessity of lifelong learning.
 “A Ph.D. is not enough.
 You are constantly facing new tasks and you also need to have new visions,” she said.
 She learns through teaching and research, and from her students, as well.
 “I try to model how to learn on a daily basis, emphasizing the importance of openness to new ideas and diversity, willingness to accept constructive criticisms for improvement, and readiness to mindfully reflect upon the information and the self,” said Zhou.
 Scientific inquiry, critical thinking, and effortful reflection are routinely emphasized and practiced in her teaching, course-related assignments, and discussions.